digital-power/DEQ/doc/DEQ-instructions.md

 The conditional definition of the queue allows commands to be pushed independent of the creation/initialisation of a queue (i.e. before the library is loaded or queue initialised).
 This independence is one of the main benefits of the Digital Event Queue over other datalayer frameworks.

-See below a specification of all DEQ Commands and their properties.

 ## ADD EVENT ##

 The `ADD EVENT` command is used to push/notify the system an event happened.
 An optional data-object can be included with the event.